-- 12.17.1 When defined by the Director in the task briefing, the scoring period is the time limits, within which a goal/target or scoring area is valid. - 12.17.2 A competitor will only score if his marker, or any subsequent marker, is found or seen falling to the ground (except as noted in Rule 15.9) by officials or he has landed, within the set time limit (except as noted in Rule 15.9).
-Otherwise, he will be scored by track point. - 12.17.3 A competitor who does not achieve a scoring position within the scoring period (if set) or within the search period (if no scoring period is set) will not achieve a result. - 12.17.4 Under all circumstances scoring within the last fifteen (15) minutes prior to official sunset is prohibited.
+- 12.17.1 When defined by the Director in the task briefing, the scoring period is the time limit, within which a goal/target or scoring area is valid. - 12.17.2 A competitor will only score if they have a physical marker on the ground, have landed, or have a valid electronic mark within the set time limit. - 12.17.3 A competitor who does not achieve a scoring position within the scoring period (if set) or within the search period (if no scoring period is set) will not achieve a result. - 12.17.4 Under all circumstances scoring within the last fifteen (15) minutes prior to official sunset is prohibited.